sopherapps/simplemq/README.md

 - Create the client file if you don't have one yet.
 Let's call it `client.js`

-- In `client.js`, import the client component from `simplemq` and call its listen method with two arguments, `config` and a `callback` function.
+- In `client.js`, import the Client component from `simplemq` and initialize it with `options` and a `callback` function, then call its listen method.
-  The `config` specifies:
+  The `config` on initialization specifies:

   - the IP address (`ipAddress`) of the simplemq server
   - the `port` on which the simplemq server is running